CS257-F23/team-project-c/README.md

 ### Getting Started: ###
 To get started using PySpill, run this command:

-`python3 ProductionCode/pyspill.py lookup --state TX`
+`python3 ProductionCode/pyspill.py lookup -l --state TX`

 This will tell you how many pipline accidents have occured in the state of Texas and the total cost of these accidents.